 How to Report Financial Identity Theft to the FTC

 Reporting identity theft is a critical step toward protecting yourself and your finances when you've been a victim.
 The first step should always be calling your bank to get your accounts secured.
 Next, it's a good idea to put a fraud alert on your credit report to help stem the tide of potential attempts to access current accounts or create new ones in your name.
 Then you can tackle the mess of cleanup.

 First Steps for Identity Theft Recovery

 For financial identity theft, the biggest milestones to recovery are reporting the identity theft to the Federal Trade Commission (FTC) and filing a police report.

-The FTC has created an online Complaint Assistant that will help you to file your report.
-When you have gone through the complaint assistant, the last page will allow you to print a copy, which they refer to as their Fraud Affidavit.
+The FTC has created an online Complaint Assistant that will help you file your report.
+When you have gone through the Complaint Assistant, the last page will allow you to print a copy of a document, which they refer to as their Fraud Affidavit.

 The online FTC reporting site will take you through a series of questions to gather information about the theft: